 Do wireless fences for dogs with GPS work?

 Yes!
 These products work very well due to upgrades in technology.
+A gps fence system is a type of electronic pet containment system that uses global positioning system (GPS) technology to keep your dog within a given area.
 In fact, wireless fences that use GPS rather than cellular service are much more accurate than ever before.
 The key to a GPS-powered wireless fence is working with your dog so that they understand the boundaries of your yard (or your acreage, as many of these GPS wireless fences can work over a large amount of land rather than just a small yard).
 If you work with your dog prior to allowing him to simply go outside with the collar on, then you will have already shown him what the boundaries of your property are.

 Things to consider before buying an invisible dog fence with GPS